singhal/SqCL/README.md

-# squamateUCE - target capture pipeline
+# SqCL - target capture pipeline
-Scripts to work with UCE data from squamates.
+Scripts to work with conserved loci data from squamates.

 ## Areas of future improvements
 - matching of contigs to targets has some weird behavior